 Clicking on Fake links

-What Are the Dangers for Business Owners Clicking on Fake links?
+Understanding the Risks for Business Owners when Clicking on Fake Links

 Loss of Personal Data